flyingmachine/brave-clojure-web/content/writing-macros.md

 ; => message4763
 ```

-Here's how we could re-write `with-mischief` to be less mischievous:
+Here's how you could re-write `with-mischief` to be less mischievous:

 ```clojure
 (defmacro without-mischief